Discovering that your shih tzu ate your stash is an instant buzz kill.

 Stop Leaving Your Weed in Places Your Dog Can Access

-Once your dog is on the path to recovery, it is important to do everything you can to prevent the problem from happening again.
+Once your dog is on the path to recovery, it is important to do everything you can to prevent the problem from happening again in the future.

 Among other things, this means adopting the following practices:

-- Keep your edibles in your fridge or pantry where your dog can’t access them.
-Edibles are typically pretty tasty, which can make them especially tempting to dogs.
+- Keep your marijuana edibles in your fridge or pantry where your dog can’t access them.
+Edible marijuana products are typically pretty tasty, which can make them especially tempting to dogs.
 Many edibles are also strong enough to put Willie Nelson in a coma, so they’re deserving of extra care.
+And don’t forget, some of the other ingredients in edibles (such as chocolate or artificial sweeteners) may also be dangerous for your pup.

 - Keep your roach-filled ashtrays out of your dog’s reach if you’re a traditional cannabis enthusiast who prefers to smoke your stash.
 Especially if you have a dog who eats nearly anything and everything that’s nose-level.